 Next you need to write a job description determining necessary skills, education and experience.
 Can you afford to hire somebody with those qualifications?
 You must remember to include all costs of a new employee, not just the hourly wage.
 A general rule of thumb is to add 10 percent to the hourly wage plus the cost of workers' compensation.
 This only covers taxes incurred by an employer when hiring.
 If you are going to be a "good" employer, offering benefits, vacation, sick days and the like, be prepared to pay the hourly wage plus 25 to 40 percent.
 You might want an accountant to help you with the estimating so you don't hire someone you can't afford, have to let them go, and have your account charged when they collect unemployment.

 Now that you know you can afford to hire, it's time to find the right person for the job.
 The first step is spreading the word through classifieds, word-of-mouth, employment agencies, N.H.
 Employment Security, schools, associations, etc. Once you have screened applications or resumes and interviewed top candidates, remember to check references carefully.
-After a suitable person accepts the job offer, you need to have them fill out INS Form 1-9 and IRS Form W-4.
+After a suitable person accepts the job offer, you need to have them fill out INS Form I-9 and IRS Form W-4.
 The INS form verifies that the employee is not an illegal alien.
-It can be obtained online at http://www.ins.usdoj.gov/graphics/formsfee/forms/i-9.htm or from the U.S. Department of Labor at 1-800-870-3676 and needs to be kept in your personnel records.
+It can be obtained online at the US Citizenship and Immigration Services website or from the U.S. Department of Labor at 1-800-870-3676 and needs to be kept in your personnel records.
 The IRS form W-4 provides the employee's complete name, address and Social Security number.
-It also tells you how much income tax to withhold using the IRS publication "Circular E." All IRS forms and publications can be obtained by calling 1-800-829-FORM or from their new, user-friendly small business site http://www.irs.gov/smallbiz/index.htm.
+It also tells you how much income tax to withhold using the IRS publication "Circular E." All IRS forms and publications can be obtained by calling 1-800-829-FORM or from their new, user-friendly IRS small business site.

 There are three basic financial federal requirements of an employer: income tax, FICA taxes and federal unemployment tax (FUTA).
 As the employer, you must withhold and deposit the correct amount of the employee's federal income tax.
 This is calculated on wages and other compensation using the W-4 and Circular E. You also are responsible for withholding and depositing the employee's share of the FICA taxes and paying and depositing the employer's share of the FICA taxes.
 Both the employee and the employer each pay 6.2 percent of employee wages up to $76,200 for Social Security and 1.45 percent, with no limit, for Medicare.
 For example, if an employee earns $500 a week, that results in a FICA tax liability of $76.50.
 Of that, $76.50, $38.25 is withheld from the employee, and $38.25 is paid by you.
 Depositing requirements vary with amounts due; if you owe less than $1,000 combined income and FICA taxes per quarter, you can make payments quarterly with your IRS Form 941.
 Otherwise, use the federal tax deposit coupons (Form 8109) and deposit at the bank.
 Rule of thumb: the more you owe, the sooner it is due.